Chronomap/Knuqull/README.md

 All relevant STL and STEP files for production can be found in their respective version folders.

+*New 3D printing files with a shorter handle for more printer compatibility were provided by l2yuk3n's buddy and l2yuk3n who asked to be credited as "online friendly peoples," many thanks to them!*

 Additional parts needed:
 - Integrated QAZ PCB and [Qull plate](https://github.com/CoffeeBreakKeyboards/Qull-Documentation)
 - 4 M2 screws